jbilander/SDBox-Mini/README.md

 # SDBox Mini for Amiga
-SDBox in a standard DB25 plastic hood cover form factor
+SDBox in a standard DB25 plastic shell

 <br />
 <a href="images/SDBox-mini_pic1.png">